Section 199A Qualified Business Income Tax Deduction

 Note: The $157,500 and $315,000 taxable household income limits are the end of the 24% marginal tax rate using 2018 as the base year.
 These numbers are indexed each year.
 Said in another way, if your taxable household income exceeds the 24% marginal tax bracket, then you trigger the secondary Section 199A tests and possible limits.

-Self-employment taxes will still be calculated on the net business income before the Section 199A deduction since the deduction is taken separately in Line 10 on Page 1 on Form 1040.
+Self-employment taxes will still be calculated on the net business income before the Section 199A deduction since the deduction is taken separately on Line 13 on Page 1 of your individual tax return (Form 1040) for the 2020 tax year.
 Therefore, you could earn $100,000 and deduct $20,000 under Section 199A, but still pay self-employment taxes on $100,000.

 S corporations remain a critical tax saving tool for two reasons.
 First, the usual self-employment tax savings remains intact for all business owners including specified service trades or businesses.
 Second, a business owner might need to pay W-2 wages to himself or herself to not be Section 199A limited by income, and only corporations can pay W-2 wages to owners (in other words, an LLC cannot without an S Corp election).